-If you’re living in Portugal with children, here is a guide to the Portuguese education system.
+If you’re living in Portugal with children, here is a guide to education in Portugal.

 Educational departments in Portugal

-In Portugal, from pre-school to higher education, you can opt either for a state school (generally free) or a private school.
+In Portugal, you can opt either for a state school (generally free) or a private school.

 Preschool education in Portugal